samuellau0802/citadel-apac-datathon-2023/readme.md

 ## Report Outline
 Our ultimate target is to investigate how to allocate traffic policy resources to reduce the effect of car crashes within the city.

-Q1:
+Q1: Do high-frequency car crashes have prominent geographical concentration characteristics, and what are the potential impact factors?

-Explore the occurrence of car crashes visually from geographic locations and also conduct some hypothesis tests to examine some potential influential features
+To do: Explore the occurrence of car crashes visually from geographic locations and also conduct some hypothesis tests to examine some potential influential features

-Q2:
+Q2: Considering the frequency of car crashes and the accident's severity, what factors will affect it?

- Investigate deeper into these specific features, which will involve more severe car crashes through regression models
+To do: Investigate deeper into these specific features, which will involve more severe car crashes through regression models

-Q3:
+Q3: How can we provide recommendations on how to improve road safety within Philadelphia?

- Combining previous findings to construct a mathematical model to determine the allocation of the traffic police station
+To do: Combining previous findings to construct a mathematical model to determine the allocation of the traffic police station

 ### EDA, Visualization
 1. Heatmap